-Vehicle owners are required to notify the Port Public Parking office of intended vehicle stays beyond 30 days.
+Vehicle owners are required to notify the Airport's Public Parking office of intended vehicle stays beyond 30 days.
 Vehicles parked continuously for more than 30 days without notice may be declared abandoned and subject to removal from the garage at the owners' expense.
-Port of Seattle Landside Operations will comply with all legally required attempts to contact legal and registered owners prior to exercising removal options available to the Port.
+Landside Operations will comply with all legally required attempts to contact legal and registered owners prior to exercising removal options available to the Airport.
 Each floor of the parking garage has five sectional zones: Blue, Orange, Purple, Yellow and Green.
 Each section is serviced with a color-coded elevator bank providing access to all floors of the garage.

-The Airport parking garage provides a limited number of charging stations for customers with electric systems.
-The system is equivalent to household current and customers must provide their own cords and adapters for connection.
-The Port of Seattle makes no guarantee of availability, nor acceptance of liability, for compatibility or charging efficiencies.
+The Airport provides a limited number of charging stations in the parking garage for customers with electric vehicles.
+Stations may provide Level 1 (equivalent to household current) or Level 2 charging depending on garage location, and customers and must provide their own cords and/or adapters for electrical charging connection.
+The Airport and/or the Port make no guarantee of station availability, nor acceptance of liability for compatibility and/or use or for charging efficiencies.